pachyderm/docs-content/latest/set-up/cloud-deploy/gcp.md

 CLOUDSQLAUTHPROXY_WI="serviceAccount:${PROJECT_ID}.svc.id.goog[${K8S_NAMESPACE}/k8s-cloudsql-auth-proxy]"

 ```
+2. Save to an `.env` file.
+3. Source them by inputting `source .env` into the terminal before starting the installation guide.

 ---

 The following steps use a template to create a GKE cluster, a Cloud SQL instance, and a static IP address.
 The template also creates a service account for {{%productName%}} and Loki, and grants the service account the necessary permissions to access the Cloud SQL instance and storage buckets.
-You do not have to this template, but it's a good outline for understanding how to create your own set up.
+You do not have to use this template, but it's a good outline for understanding how to create your own set up.

 ## 1. Create a New Project

 1. Create a new project (e.g.,`pachyderm-quickstart-project`).
-You can pre-define the project id using a between 6-30 characters, starting with a lowercase letter.
+You can pre-define the project ID using between 6-30 characters, starting with a lowercase letter.
 This ID will be used to set up the cluster and will be referenced throughout this guide.

    ```s
    gcloud projects create ${PROJECT_ID} --name=${PROJECT_NAME} --set-as-default